 Part VII of the Act provides the ICCC with wide powers and functions to protect consumers and promote product safety and information standards.
 The ICCC can formulate consumer policies, receive and investigate consumer complaints, make consumer information available, establish consumer codes and advise consumers generally.

 The minister may declare consumer product safety or information standards.
 'Consumer' is defined in the Act as a person who acquires goods or services for personal, domestic or household use.

 A person is prohibited from supplying goods to consumers if they do not comply with a prescribed consumer product safety standard, if they are declared as unsafe, if they are permanently banned or if they do not comply with a consumer product information standard.

-- The Act was enacted as part of an economic reform package implemented in PNG to meet the APEC free trade goals set in Bogor, Indonesia, in 1994, namely 'the long-term goal of free and open trade and investment in the Asia-Pacific': APEC Economic Leaders' Declaration of Common Resolve, Bogor, Indonesia, 15 November 1994.
+2. The Act was passed as part of an economic reform package implemented in PNG to meet the APEC free-trade goals set in 1994 in Bogor, Indonesia, namely 'the long-term goal of free and open trade and investment in the Asia-Pacific'.
+APEC Economic Leaders' Declaration of Common Resolve, Bogor, Indonesia, 15 November 1994.